Daksh2060/image-identification-machine-learning/README.md

 ## Installation and Use

-Follow these steps to set up and run the Address Tracker locally:
+Follow these steps to set up and run the Image Identifier:

 1. Download or clone the repository to your local machine: